2600hz/kazoo/applications/tasks/doc/kz_notify_resender.md

 This task is for try to re-publish notifications which failed to published at their generation time.

-Notifications are tried to publish by `kapps_notify_publisher`, if the publisher failed to publish them for any reason (netwrok problem, teletype are not running), it saves them to a database which this task is picking them up from there and retries to publish.
+Notifications are tried to publish by `kapps_notify_publisher`, if the publisher failed to publish them for any reason (network problem, teletype are not running), it saves them to a database which this task is picking them up from there and retries to publish.

 #### Configuration